Finitely Correlated States Driven by Topological Dynamics: An Independent, Identically Distributed AKLT Model

+In the case of spin $\sigma =\pm2$, both the left and right-hand subspaces are one-dimensional and spanned vectors which are linearly independent, hence their intersection is trivial (see Appendix~\ref{apdx:spin2} for the calculations).
+In the case that $\sigma=1$, we find that the subspaces involved in the intersection are

-Now, if there is a vector in $L(+1) \cap R(+1)$, then it is a linear combination of $\{v_1, v_2, v_3\}$ and $\{w_1, w_2, w_3\}$.
-By passing to the spin-z basis we observe that such a vector is an element of the null space of the $6\times 6$ matrix in Table~\ref{tab:s_+1-matrix} (where we have left blank the cells which contain a zero for legibility).
-Entering this matrix into Mathematica and using the \url{NullSpace} command returns a null space spanned by the vector: Fully expanding we see that from which we see that the only way for the dimension to collapse to zero is if each coefficient equals zero, which is not possible for our choices of $z_1,z_2z_3$.
-Thus, we conclude $\dim(L(+1) \cap R(+1)) =1$.
+The resulting basis elements of $L(+1)$ with total spin-z equal to 1 can be written as where we note that $v_2, v_3$ are contained in the $m=1$ component, and $v_1$ belongs to the $m=0$ component.
+Similarly, the right-hand subspace $R(+1)$ is spanned by where similarly $w_2$ and $w_3$ belong to the $m'=1$ component and $w_1$ belongs to the $m'=0$ component.
+Now, if there is a vector in $L(+1) \cap R(+1)$, it is a linear combination of $\{v_1, v_2, v_3\}$ and $\{w_1, w_2, w_3\}$.
+Whence it is a vector in the kernel of the matrix $Q$, whose columns are formed from the aformentioned basis vectors as follows and whose rows are formed by expanding in the according to the total spin-z basis vectors with $\sigma =1$: The exact entries of $Q$ are given in Table~\ref{tab:s_+1-matrix} in Appendix~\ref{apdx:spin1} below.
+Calculating the null space of $Q$, (see Appendix~\ref{apdx:spin1}), we find the intersection is one dimensional and spanned by the vector The only way for the dimension to collapse to zero is if each coefficient equals zero, which is not possible for our choices of $\omega_1,\omega_2,\omega_3$.